 The Scholarships Subcommittee is responsible for promoting Club and District participation in Global Scholarships and ensures careful attention is paid to four basic elements - Promotion, Selection, Orientation and Hosting Scholars.
 Vocational Training Team Subcommittee

-The Vocational Training Team ("VTT) Subcommittee is responsible for promoting Club and District participation in the VTT program, preparing the outbound VTT team for its exchange and for planning and implementing the visiting VTT host itinerary.
+The Vocational Training Team (VTT) Subcommittee is responsible for promoting Club and District participation in the VTT program, preparing the outbound VTT team for its exchange and for planning and implementing the visiting VTT host itinerary.
 A separate VTT Selection Committee is charged with the responsibility of selecting the team leader and team members.

 Grants Subcommittee

-The Grants Subcommittee shall be composed of one District Community and International Grants Subcommittee Chair {"DGSC"), District Global Grants Subcommittee Chair (DGGSC), DRFCC, DG, DGE, and DGN, as well as up to five Rotarians-at-large who may be appointed by the DGSC and DRFCC.
+The Grants Subcommittee shall be composed of one District Community and International Grants Subcommittee Chair (DGSC), District Global Grants Subcommittee Chair (DGGSC), DRFCC, DG, DGE, and DGN, as well as up to five Rotarians-at-large who may be appointed by the DGSC and DRFCC.

 Responsibilities: The Grants Subcommittee is responsible for assisting Clubs in developing ways to participate in international service projects as well as informing Rotary Clubs and/or District project committees planning such projects of the Foundation grants that can help them.
 Subcommittee members must be experienced in Rotary District and Global Grants.